alexumanamonge/Fabric_Auto-Scaling_with_LogicApp/README.md

 The Logic App runs on a schedule (default: every 5 minutes) and uses intelligent logic to prevent unnecessary scaling:

+## 📊 How It Works

+The Logic App runs on a schedule (default: every 5 minutes) to monitor and scale your Fabric capacity:

-1. **Data Collection**: Queries the Capacity Metrics dataset for the last hour of usage data (30-second intervals)
+1. **Collects metrics** from the Capacity Metrics App dataset (last hour of data at 30-second intervals)
-2. **Time Window Evaluation**:
-   - Finds the newest data point timestamp
-   - Calculates separate evaluation windows for scale-up (5 min) and scale-down (15 min)
+2. **Evaluates utilization** against configured thresholds using separate time windows for scale-up (5 min) and scale-down (15 min)
-   - Filters data points within each window and calculates average utilization
-3. **Intelligent Decision Logic**:
-   - **IF** scale-up average ≥ threshold (100%) → **Scale UP** (takes priority)
-   - **ELSE IF** scale-down average ≤ threshold (45%) → **Scale DOWN**
-   - **ELSE** → Do nothing (neither condition met)
-4. **Action**: Scales capacity if needed and sends email notification
+3. **Scales the capacity** if thresholds are met and sends email notification

-**Why This Prevents Flip-Flopping:**
-- Scale-up always takes priority when threshold is met
-- Scale-down only happens when scale-up condition is NOT triggered
-- Separate time windows (5 min vs 15 min) allow quick response to demand but conservative scale-down
-- If both conditions are met simultaneously, scale-up wins
+4. **Prevents unnecessary scaling** with intelligent logic that prioritizes scale-up over scale-down

 ## 📋 Prerequisites